pearcej/cpp4python/_sources/Turtles/introduction.rst

 lacking in regards to C++, as many of the built-in tools require complicated syntax and deep understanding of the language itself.
-One of these tools is Turtles, which is very well suited for educational purposes because it offers live, interactive, and visual representations of your code as you write it.
+One of these tools is Turtles, which is very well suited for educational purposes because it offers live, interactive, and visual representations of your code.

 Visual representations afford students an opportunity to observe a facet of computer science from an alternative point of view: rather than waiting anxiously for the print statement